tytydraco/yessleep/out/Both_The_Forest_and_the_Trees.md

 “Hell.”

-I came back and jotted this down, fully aware that each word could be my last.
+I came back and jotted this message down, fully aware that each word could be my last.
 I can feel the forest inside of me – its inexorable will; its strange gravity.
-Oddly enough, I know which tree will become me (or I become it), and I think that it has already started to alter itself to accommodate me.
+Strangely enough, I know which tree will become me (or I become it), and I think that it has already started to alter itself to accommodate me.
 My arms and legs are covered in the rash, which has spread to my chest and the bridge of my nose.
 I am sure that it will take me soon, now.
-Heed my warning or pay.
+Heed my warning or pay the price.